Free Shipping With Subscription - 100% Moneyback Guarantee

 Women sneezing while sitting at a table

 Cockroaches, of any stage, can spread bacteria and diseases to you and your family.
 Their saliva and waste can contaminate your food, which can result in food poisoning and cause infections.
-Studies show that they may harbor viruses and bacteria such as salmonella, staphylococcus, and the polio virus.
-They can also cause allergies, depending on the level of infestation.
+Studies show that they may harbor viruses and bacteria such as salmonella, staphylococcus, and the polio virus, all of which are highly dangerous when exposed to.
+They can also cause severe allergies, depending on the level of infestation.

-Roaches primarily feed on starchy items but have been known to consume whatever is edible to them.
-They will find cereals and like products, as well as anything that is left out, to eat in your home.
+As mentioned, cockroaches primarily feed on starchy items but have been known to consume whatever is edible to them.
+They will find cereals and similar products, as well as anything that is left out, to eat in your home, damaging the packaging in the process.
 Larger cockroaches will damage paper products and glue, such as book bindings, and have even eaten wallpaper.

 Cockroaches will probably not be seen until there is an infestation, so if you see one, it’s likely you already have a large issue on hand.
-Because they are nocturnal, they prefer to seek a food source at night.
 They’ve been known to cause a musty odor — the more apparent the odor, the bigger the problem.
 They will leave behind feces that resemble coffee grounds or specks of pepper.
-As the roach gets bigger, the waste will appear to be more like an oval pellet.
+As the roach gets bigger, the droppings will appear to be more like an oval pellet.
 If you spot a large amount of feces, you have a big problem on your hands.

 Damage Caused by Beetles

 Most destruction caused by beetles is from their larvae.
 Larvae could be found at home, inside sheds, or in other structures containing wood or carpet.
-The wood-boring beetle can live in wood for up to 10 years, without any obvious signs.
+The wood-boring beetle can reach a life cycle of up to 10 years, when living in wood, all without any obvious signs.
 Once you have spotted a full-grown beetle in your home, it is probably too late to prevent any damage.

 Damage caused by carpet beetles is often mistaken for clothes moths.
-They have mandibles, or two hard teeth in the front of their mouth, and they are able to chew through leather, carpet, any type of cloth, and even dead organisms.
+They have mandibles, or two hard teeth in the front of their mouth, and they can chew through leather, carpet, any type of cloth, and even dead organisms.
 An adult beetle will feed on plant-based fibers in gardens and around the home, eating light-colored petals.
-While they do not spread disease, if left untreated, they can cause expensive problems to your home and property.
+While they do not spread disease, if left untreated, beetle infestations can cause expensive damage to your home and property.

 Beetles may find their way into your home for different reasons — they may be seeking shelter, or they may catch a ride on something carried in.
 They will typically stay close to their natural habitat around plants or floral arrangements.
 Others will be found around fibers like cloth or leather, seat cushions, furs or hides, or around your kitchen.
 The larvae can be found in hidden and undisturbed areas, such as behind baseboards, under floorboards, and under heavy objects like furniture.